exercism/v3/languages/swift/exercises/concept/enums/.docs/after.md

 #### Initializers

 Initializers are special methods that are used to set up a value of the enum.
-Their definition looks a lot like that of a method only there is no `func` keyword, no return type, and the name must be `init` and the initializer _must_ assign a value of the enum to self.
+Their definition looks a lot like that of a method only there is no `func` keyword, no return type, and the name must be `init` and the initializer _must_ assign a value of the enum to `self`.
 Initializers are called either via dot notation or by passing the initializer's parameters to the name of the enum.

 Enums may also have failable initializers which return optional enum values.
 These are used when there may be no valid value to initialize to based on the input to the initializer and `nil` may be assigned to self instead.
 In these cases, the initializer name is written as `init?`, though the question mark is left off when the initializer is called.